- About Us

 Shera Dubitsky, MEd, MA, Clinical Supervisor, is a graduate of Columbia University and a doctoral candidate of Adelphi University Institute of Advanced Psychological Studies.
 Shera supports and connects newly diagnosed young women and those at high risk of developing breast cancer or ovarian cancer with suitable peer supporters, advances and develops programs addressing the unique needs of the young women and families of Sharsheret, counsels individual members of the Embrace program, and facilitates its monthly support group teleconferences.

-Jenn Thompson, MSW, Survivorship Program Supervisor, is a graduate of Columbia University School of Social work and has vast experience in cancer advocacy, public policy, analysis, and legislative initiatives.
-Jenn spearheads and oversees the development of “Thriving Again”, Sharsheret’s new culturally-relevant support and education program for young Jewish breast cancer survivors and their families.
+Amy Mines Tadelis, Survivorship Program Supervisor, is a graduate of SUNY Albany and Polytechnic Institute of New York University with extensive experience in project management and evaluation.
+As a breast cancer survivor, Amy also has a personal understanding of the needs of young Jewish women reaching out to Sharsheret for support.
+Amy oversees “Thriving Again”, Sharsheret’s new culturally-relevant support and education program for young Jewish breast cancer survivors and their families.
 The survivorship program was made possible with a federal grant from the Centers for Disease Control and Prevention.

 Adina Fleischmann, LSW, Link Program Coordinator, is a graduate of Columbia University School of Social Work.
 Adina advises and connects newly diagnosed young women and those at high risk of developing breast cancer or ovarian cancer with appropriate peer supporters, develops Sharsheret's ovarian cancer program, and designs local and national cancer programs and teleconferences.